 Concentration of Credit Risk.
 Concentration of credit risk exists when the investments in any one issuer exceed 5% of total investments.
 However, no concentration of credit is deemed to exist for investments issued or explicitly guaranteed by the U.S. government and investments in mutual funds.
 MRC does not have a policy for managing its concentration of credit risk.
-The investment in bonds issued by Federal Home Loan Bank and Federal Farm Credit Bank amount to 69.47% and 17.01%, respectively, of total investments.
+The investment in bonds issued by Federal Home Loan Bank and Federal Farm Credit Bank amount to 57.27% and 18.61%, respectively, of total investments.

 Interest Rate Risk.
 Interest rate risk exists when there is a possibility that changes in interest rates could adversely affect an investment's fair value.
-In accordance with its investment policy, the Entity limits the weighted average maturity of its investment portfolio to within two years of the duration of Barclay's Capital U.S. Government Intermediary Credit Bond Index Fund.
+In accordance with its investment policy, the Entity limits the weighted average maturity of its investment portfolio to within two years of the duration of a benchmark based on blended values of the Barclay's Agency 1-3 Year Index and the Barclay's U.S. Government Intermediate Bond Index.